-Look Behind the Camera of a Two-Minute Steadicam Shot in 'Hugo'
+Look Behind the Camera of the 2-Minute Steadicam Shot in 'Hugo'

 Aside from P.T.
 Anderson, one of the filmmakers better known for some impressive, elaborate, single-take, tracking shot sequences is Martin Scorsese.
 The opening of GoodFellas is the most prominent one that comes to mind, but there's another fantastic piece of cinematography from the closing of Scorsese's Best Picture nominated film Hugo.
 A single, steadicam shot walks us through George Melies house during a celebration showing us all our main characters and wrapping up the story in a charming package.
 Now a new video let's us be a fly on the camera as it sweeps through the set for this perfectly choreographed scene.